|1||Capriccio No 1, ETW 50||3:55|

 Marko Martin has performed with Philharmonia Orchestra London, Calgary Philharmonic Orchestra, Estonian National Symphony Orchestra, Tallinn Chamber Orchestra.
 He has given recitals at Barbican Hall and Wigmore Hall in London, Musikhalle in Hamburg, Gewandhaus in Leipzig, Glenn Gould Studio in Toronto.
 His recordings include Schubert and Liszt for Abbas Records (1998) and Liszt for Arktos (2002).

-See also press resonance
+See also media reviews

 See also other recordings of Sigrid Kuulmann and Marko Martin produced by ERP: Eduard Tubin.
 Works for Violin and Piano Vol II, Works for Solo Violin

 See also other recordings of Tubin produced by ERP: Eduard Tubin and His Time, Kratt, 100 Years Of Estonian Symphony, Estonian Preludes, Northern Lights Sonata, Tubin, Musica Triste